Clark D Potter and

 iv.
 Infant Potter

 2. Jacinda Dawn Potter married Tommy Burnis Jackson.
-Child of Jacinda and
+Child of Tommy Jackson and Jacinda Dawn Potter;

 i.
 Jeneesa Jackson